nlpxucan/WizardLM/README.md

 ### Citation

-Please cite the repo if you use the data or code in this repo.
+Please cite the paper if you use the data or code from WizardLM.

 ```
 @misc{xu2023wizardlm,